 The standpoint of the planetary proletariat must be battle-tested on the crucible of world history.
-It must be refined and reinvented through revolutionary struggle in the planetary crisis.
-To paraphrase the young Marx, radical ideas become material forces when mobilized by the planetary proletariat.92 Here, we may find a world-ecology of hope and praxis that widens the possibilities for the socialist emancipation of humans and the rest of nature.
-Ours is an epochal climate-class conjuncture.
-In it the class struggle does not merely "occur" in the web of life; it is a product and producer of the webs of life that will shape our planetary habitats for millennia.
+It will be refined and reinvented through revolutionary struggle in the planetary crisis-an epochal transition either to a new class society, a "decadent" passage in Samir Amin's sense, or a revolutionary one: towards socialism in the web of life (Amin 1980).
+To paraphrase the young Marx, radical ideas become material forces when mobilized by the planetary proletariat (Marx 1970, 137).
+Here, we may find a vista of hope and praxis in world-ecology that widens the possibilities for the socialist emancipation of humans and the rest of nature.
+Ours is an epochal climate-class conjuncture, to be sure.
+The class struggle does not merely "occur" in the web of life; it is a product and producer of the webs of life that will shape our planetary habitats for millennia.
 The liberation of the "soil and worker" will come together, or not at all.

-Our theoretical struggle in the climate crisis must look anew at Marx's revolutionary epistemological hope: for a "natural science [that] will in time incorporate into itself the science of man, just as the science of man will incorporate into itself natural science: there will be one science."93 Pivotal to the tasks of planetary socialism must, therefore, be the transcendence of an epistemic, but also always geocultural, rift that enables the bourgeoisie's geocultural hegemony.
-We must look to create the possibilities for "one science" - a necessarily proletarian science, to take a term strenuously, and tellingly, avoided by ecosocialists.
+Our theoretical struggle in the climate crisis must look anew at Marx's revolutionary epistemological hope: for a "natural science [that] will in time incorporate into itself the science of man, just as the science of man will incorporate into itself natural science: there will be one science" (Marx 1975a, 304).
+Pivotal to the tasks of planetary socialism must be the transcendence of an epistemic, but also always geocultural, rift that enables bourgeois hegemony.
+We must look to create the possibilities for "one science"-a necessarily proletarian science, to take a term strenuously, and tellingly, avoided by ecosocialists.
 This would, as Marx indicates, integrate the differentiated unities of human sociality in the web of life.
-A proletarian science would, among other tasks, inform the communist possibilities of advancing the forces of production through cooperation and knowledge freed from the prisonhouse of the Cartesian Revolution.
-When Marx scolded the German socialists in the Critique of the Gotha Program, warning against a fetishism that endows labor with "supernatural creative power," he insisted on the unity of human and extra-human labor as the "sources" of all wealth.94 And, as if to underline the point, Marx continued: "labour... itself is only the manifestation of a force of nature."95
+A proletarian science would, among other tasks, inform the communist possibilities of advancing the forces of production through cooperation and knowledge freed from the prison house of the Cartesian Revolution.
+When Marx scolded the German socialists in the Critique of the Gotha Program, warning against a fetishism that endows labor with "supernatural creative power," he insisted on the unity of human and extra-human labor as the "sources" of all wealth (2010, 81; Marx 1976, 638).
+And, as if to underline the point, Marx continued: "labour ... itself is only the manifestation of a force of nature" (2010, 81).

 In this famous passage, Marx advances an activist materialism in the web of life.
 This is the standpoint of the planetary proletariat.
 That's no academic quibble.
 It's necessary to guide the strategic (and unevenly interpenetrating) unity of proletariat, femitariat, and biotariat.
-Lacking such a standpoint, the world left will be relatively powerless to identify the decisive contradictions of our world-historical moment.
-(And therefore also to identify the decisive political-strategic questions of a given transitional era.)
-A generative socialist theory sufficient to guide strategy in the age of the planetary inferno turns on its capacity to identify capitalism's decisive contradictions - its "weak links" - as irreducibly socio-ecological phenomena.
-This commitment to dialectical knowledge on the real ground of history, and a socialist theory of capitalism in
+Lacking such a standpoint, the global left will be relatively powerless to identify the decisive contradictions of our world-historical moment.
+(And, therefore, also to identify the decisive political-strategic questions of a given transitional era.)
+A generative socialist theory sufficient to guide strategy in the age of the planetary inferno turns on its capacity to identify capitalism's decisive contradictions-its "weak links"-as irreducibly socio-ecological phenomena.
+This commitment to dialectical method on the real ground of history, and a socialist theory of capitalism in the web of life, is the beating heart of the world-ecology conversation and its reimagination of planetary socialism in the twenty-first century.